Skip to Content

 What are your plans for next summer?

-This next sentence is in the passé composé because the time of the past event is being specified: hier (yesterday).
-J’étais also means “I was”.
-This is in the imperfect tense (l’imparfait) and is used for past events which occur at unspecified times.
+This sentence is in the passé composé because the time is specified (hier = yesterday).
+J’étais also means ‘I was,’ but it’s in the imperfect, used for past actions without a specific time.

 Je n’ai pas été à l’école hier.
 Je suis resté chez moi.